JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/scope.md

 y = x + 234
 ```

 It is not clear what should happen here.
 Should the variable `x` inside the loop be considered local or global?
 If it is local inside the loop, then the variable `y` will be `434`.
-On the other hand, if it is global inside the loop, then we assign a new value to it, and thee variable `y` will be `1234`.
+On the other hand, if it is global inside the loop, then we assign a new value to it, and the variable `y` will be `1234`.
 We can accidentally change a variable value and get incorrect results because we use the same variable name multiple times in different scopes.
 In this case, it is complicated to find why the results are wrong since there is no error in the code.
 Julia prints the warning about the ambiguity in such cases to help users.
 For more information, see the official [documentation](https://docs.julialang.org/en/v1/manual/variables-and-scoping/).